Remembering the BLACK PANTHER PARTY

 Lessons for today

 Bourgeois historians often try to downplay the role of the state in the destruction of the Panthers.
-At best, they point to the Panthers as a lesson to revolutionaries, especially from the oppressed nationalities: Do not dare to struggle, you can not stand up to the power of the capitalist state.
+At best, they point to the Panthers as a lesson to revolutionaries, especially from the oppressed nationalities: “Do not dare to struggle, you cannot stand up to the power of the capitalist state.”

-As long as capitalist oppression exists, the rise of revolutionary movements, like the one that gave rise to the Black Panther Party, is a historical certainty.
+As long as capitalist oppression exists, the rise of movements, like the one that gave rise to the Black Panther Party, is a historical inevitability.
 The Panthers showed that revolutionary ideology and organization, embraced by the most oppressed sectors of the working class, is what the ruling class fears the most.

 The historical struggle of the African American people was the inevitable consequence of the introduction of slavery by capitalists in the Western Hemisphere.
 The collective experience of the African American people over the course of many generations ran parallel to the development of U.S. capitalism at every stage.
-Their plight, from the era of the slave trade to the present day, reveals the inherent oppression within capitalism.
+Their plight, from the era of the slave trade to the present day, reveals inherent oppression within capitalism.

 The Spanish-American War had a significant impact on African Americans, especially Black soldiers who were sent to wage colonial conquest on behalf of U.S. imperialism.
 Black troops resented their white officers using racial slurs against Filipino people, which were reminiscent of their own experience in the United States.
 Many Black soldiers defected to join the anti-colonial Filipino guerrilla army.
 The most notable of them was David Fagan, of the 24th Infantry Division.
 Fagan won the admiration and respect of the Filipino people and was made a commander in their guerrilla army.